GlobalMessageServices/BCS-GMS-SDK-IOS/README.md

     public func userNotificationCenter(_ center: UNUserNotificationCenter,
                                        willPresent notification: UNNotification,
                                        withCompletionHandler completionHandler: @escaping (UNNotificationPresentationOptions) -> Void) {
         //If you don't want to show notification when app is open, do something here else and make a return here.
-        //If you don't implement this delegate method, you will not see the notification on the specified controller.
-So, you have to implement this delegate and make sure the below line execute. i.e. completionHandler.
         completionHandler([.alert, .sound, .badge])
    }